 Possession of Methamphetamine in Florida

-Methamphetamine, also known by the street names of Meth or Crystal Meth, is a highly addictive narcotic, which is listed as a Schedule II controlled substance in Florida.
+Methamphetamine, also known by the street names of Meth or Crystal Meth, is a highly addictive narcotic popularized by the television show Breaking Bad.

-It is a Third Degree Felony to possess less than fourteen (14) grams of Methamphetamine.
+In Florida, methamphetamine is a Schedule II controlled substance and it is a Third Degree Felony to possess less than 14 grams of methamphetamine.

-Possession of fourteen (14) grams or more of Methamphetamine is prosecuted as a drug trafficking offense.
-Importantly, the weight is determined not by how much pure Methamphetamine is present, but by how much the mixture containing the Methamphetamine weighs.
+Possession of 14 grams or more of methamphetamine is prosecuted as Trafficking in Methamphetamine.
+Importantly, the weight is not determined by how much pure methamphetamine is present, but by how much the mixture containing the methamphetamine weighs.

-As a result, a person could have a mixture that contain less than fourteen (14) grams of pure Methamphetamine, but because the mixture's total weight is more than fourteen (14) grams, the person would be guilty of drug trafficking in Florida and subject to a minimum-mandatory prison sentence.
+As a result, a person could have a mixture that contain less than 14 grams of pure methamphetamine, but because the mixture's total weight is more than 14 grams, the person would be guilty of Trafficking in Methamphetamine in Florida and subject to a minimum-mandatory prison sentence.

 Penalties for Methamphetamine Possession